 This point is obvious, so I won’t elaborate much before moving onto the more important stuff.
 It’s enough to say that beauty, while important as biological signs for fertility and health, fade over time.
 Just remember that you’ll get used to someone’s looks quickly.
 And you’re left with your partner’s other traits for the rest of your life.

 According to research by Dr. David Buss and Dr. Geoffrey Miller and associates, we also unconsciously screen for partners with intelligence and willpower based on their humor, small talk, skills, and behaviors.
 These help lead to an effective life and better children, but aren’t essential for keeping marriages together.

-Then, you have world famous personal development Mark Manson saying there are three keys to a relationship: trust, respect, and affection.
+Then, you have world famous personal development blogger and author Mark Manson saying there are three keys to a relationship: trust, respect, and affection.
 Coincidentally, Howard Marks, reputed investor, explains how respect is essential for business partnerships too (32:00 of this Tim Ferriss interview).
 He has had a 30+ year partnership.

 Now, we’re getting closer to the mark.
 Affection is an interesting one.
 But trust and respect are something John Gottman affirms, as you’ll see, which makes sense since Mark sourced John Gottman in his writing.

 Mark also said to avoid:

 - Passive-aggressiveness (This one’s never a good thing.
 This type of behavior can lead to confusion, anguish, and bottled up emotions.
 That was an insight for me since I’m guilty of this in the past and wasn’t sure before if it was good or bad.)